 Poor School/Work Performance

-Two of the most common changes seen in those with a substance abuse problem are loss of interest and inability to focus, which can be particularly problematic in a work or school environment.
+Two of the most common changes seen in those with a substance abuse problem are loss of interest and inability to focus.
 Students who turn to drugs or alcohol are more likely to drop out of school entirely.
-The individual’s brain is too consumed by substance cravings to be concerned with anything else.
-Drugs can impact not only their academic or professional performance, but also how they are perceived by others in the workplace, as one-fifth of employees report that they felt distracted or unsafe on the job as a result of their coworkers’ addiction.
+Drugs can impact not only their academic or professional performance, but also how they are perceived by others in the workplace, as one-fifth of employees report that they felt distracted or unsafe as a result of their coworkers’ addiction.

 Changes in personality can also affect physical health.
 Their drug of choice often becomes the central focus of an addicted person’s life, preventing them from accomplishing even the most basic tasks, such as eating regularly or getting sleep.
 Adding these stressors to an already weakened immune system can dismantle the individual’s health.